BetterRules/openfisca-aotearoa/README.md

 ```
 > [Learn more about tests](https://doc.openfisca.fr/coding-the-legislation/writing_yaml_tests.html)

-:tada: The OpenFisca Country Package is now installed and ready!
+:tada: This OpenFisca Country Package is now installed and ready!

 #### Next Steps